corpus-christi/corpus-christi/doc/develop.md

 A default file is included with the CC repository that should work with the default configuration.
 Update it as appropriate for your use case.

 If you are configuring CC for production use,
-*do not* commit the updated `private.py` file to a public Git repository.
+*do not* commit the updated `private.py` file to a public Git repository!
+In an attempt to avoid accidental commits of private data,
-The file is included in the CC `.gitignore` file, so it should not be added to commits.
+`private.py` is listed in the CC `.gitignore` file.
+Still, use caution!

 ### Database Initialization